MGBuilds9/mdm-hub/README.md

 ## Support

-For support, email info@mdmconstruction.com or create an issue in the repository.
+For support and questions, please contact the development team or create an issue in the repository.